telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ### Entity service path

-Orion supports hierarchical scopes, so entities can be assigned to a scope [at creation time](user/walkthrough_apiv2.md#entity-creation).
+Orion supports hierarchical service paths, so entities can be assigned to a service path [at creation time](user/walkthrough_apiv2.md#entity-creation).
 Then, [query](user/walkthrough_apiv2.md#query-entity) and [subscription](user/walkthrough_apiv2.md#subscriptions)
-can be also scoped to locate entities in the corresponding scopes.
+can be also scoped to locate entities in the corresponding service path.

-For example, consider an Orion-based application using the following scopes (shown in the figure):
+For example, consider an Orion-based application using the following service paths (shown in the figure):

--   `Madrid`, as first level scope
+-   `Madrid`, as first level
--   `Gardens` and `Districts`, as second-level scope (children of Madrid)
+-   `Gardens` and `Districts`, as second-level (children of Madrid)
 -   `ParqueNorte`, `ParqueOeste` and `ParqueSur` (children of Gardens) and `Fuencarral` and `Latina` (children of Districts)
 -   `Parterre1` and `Parterre2` (children of ParqueNorte)

 ![](ServicePathExample.png "ServicePathExample.png")

-The scope to use is specified using the `Fiware-ServicePath` HTTP header in update/query request.
+The service path to use is specified using the `Fiware-ServicePath` HTTP header in update/query request.
 For example, to create the entity `Tree1` of type `Tree` in `Parterre1` the following Fiware-ServicePath will be used: